RPC X, — (unassigned; ID 63873)

 Specimens 5 (2 in the core collections)

-Note This type is attributed to Byzantium, since the name of Byzantium precedes that at Nicaea.
-However, the coins of this alliance are much more common from Nicaea (where the type of the fish trap is also used), and the obverse looks more like a coin of Nicaea than one of Byzantium (compare https://rpc.ashmus.ox.ac.uk/type/81971).
-So it should probably be reassigned to Nicaea.
+Note This type has attributed to Byzantium, since the name of Byzantium precedes that of Nicaea.
+However, the coins of this alliance are much more common from Nicaea (where the type of the fish trap is also used), and the obverse die is used at Nicaea, So it too presumably belongs at Nicaea.

 Specimens of this coin type